Design and Manufacturing | Autodesk

 Autodesk software for manufacturing::

 Autodesk offers a range of computer-aided manufacturing (CAM) software solutions.
-These tools enable manufacturers to generate toolpaths, simulate machining operations and optimise CNC programmes for milling, turning and other machining processes.
+These tools enable manufacturers to generate toolpaths, simulate machining operations, and optimize CNC programs for milling, turning, and other machining processes.

 The company that brings you AutoCAD, Autodesk offers a range of cross-compatible design and engineering tools for 2D and 3D design.
 You don’t have to choose between 2D and 3D CAD.
 In many cases, the best option is a combination of both.